-Authors/ Research Team Vaudreuil, R., Biondo, J., & Bradt, J. Rebecca Vaudreuil, Jacelyn Biondo, Joke Bradt Study Name Group Music Therapy Services for Active Duty Military: Protocol, Program Evaluation and Replication Abstract This article evaluates the Introduction to Music Therapy group session offered at the National Intrepid Center of Excellence (NICoE) in Bethesda, MD.
-Music therapy is one of the many creative arts therapies and interdisciplinary treatment modalities offered within the context of the four-week long, intensive outpatient program designed to treat service members with posttraumatic stress disorder (PTSD), mild traumatic brain injuries (mTBI), and other psychological health issues.
-This paper shares the Introduction to Music Therapy group protocol, the session evaluation form, and the results from a year's worth of session evaluation data by cohorts of patients receiving this group session.
-In addition, this paper presents feedback by three Creative Forces music therapists regarding the use and value of the introductory group treatment protocol and associated session feedback form for treatment planning.
-Population Studied Active duty service members in music therapy treatment at NICoE; N=201 Treatment Music Therapy Standalone; Each patient receives this session once.
+Authors/ Research Team Vaudreuil, R., Biondo, J., & Bradt, J. (2019) Rebecca Vaudreuil, Jacelyn Biondo, Joke Bradt Study Name Group Music Therapy with Active-Duty Service Members: Protocol, Evaluation, and Multi-Site Replication Abstract Based on the growing need for music therapy programming at military treatment facilities and clinics that specialize in rehabilitation of service members recovering from service- related injuries, this article describes a clinical music therapy group protocol and the findings of 201 post-session evaluations.
+In addition, we present clinical perspectives and recommendations of three music therapists who have facilitated this group protocol on military bases across the United States.
+The protocol is intended for an introductory music therapy session and, as such, introduces service members to various music therapy experiences, offers psychoeducation about the role of music therapy in their interdisciplinary care, and functions as an initial assessment of service members' responses to various receptive and interactive music experiences.
+The post-session evaluation data suggest that service members perceived the session as moderately to very helpful.
+Perceived benefits included the opportunity to express various emotions through music and increased awareness of somatic responses to music.
+A large number of requests for follow-up music therapy services following the introductory session suggest that the protocol is successful in facilitating understanding in service members regarding the potential treatment benefits of music therapy.
+Feedback from the music therapists indicated that the group protocol is a helpful initial experience for service members to acclimate to music therapy, and for music therapists to learn about their patients' specific needs - individually and in a group context.
+Population Studied Active duty service members in music therapy treatment at NICoE; N=201 Treatment Music Therapy standalone; Each patient receives this session once.
 The authors will show a year's worth of evaluations inclusive of January 1, 2016, through December 31, 2016.
-Study Design Program evaluation Methods and Measures Session evaluation data from 201 service members will be analyzed.
+Study Design Program evaluation.
+Methods and Measures Session evaluation data from 201 service members will be analyzed.
 Descriptive statistics will be used to create summaries of impact in areas specified on the form.
 In addition, feedback from three clinicians who currently use the group protocol and the associated evaluation tool will be summarized.
 Based on evaluation data and clinician feedback, recommendations will be made for use of the protocol and evaluation form in military health settings.
 Measures: The Introduction to Music Therapy Group Session form, a self-report form included in the NEA evaluation toolkit.
-Status or Citation Manuscript in progress.
+Status or Citation Submitted for publication.
 Weblink